aws-amplify/amplify-flutter/packages/amplify_auth_cognito_plugin/amplify_auth_cognito_ios/README.md

 ## Usage

-This package is an endorded plugin of amplify_auth_cognito and will be included as a transitive dependency.
+This package is an endorsed plugin of amplify_auth_cognito and will be included as a transitive dependency.
 It does not need to be imported manually